 Like stocks, the prices of commodities like silver change constantly throughout the day.
 You will often hear the term Spot price, which is the simply is the price at which one ounce of silver can be bought or sold immediately.
 The spot price consists of two prices, the Bid price (the price at which you sell), and the Ask price (the price at which you buy).

 An important caveat here is that the spot price is rarely the price paid.
 When buying, there is a premium (or mark-up) paid over the spot price of silver that varies from dealer to dealer.
-For instance, if the spot price of silver is $16.50 per ounce, there may be a premium of $2.50 or 15%, which means that the price per ounce in this case is actually $19.00.
+For instance, if the spot price of silver is $16.50 per ounce, there may be a premium of $2.50 or 15% (premiums may change due to market volatility), which means that the price per ounce in this case is actually $19.00.

 Additionally, the premiums vary based on what type of bullion you choose to buy, which leads us to your product options.